carlobaldassi/FastaIO.jl/docs/src/index.md

    at the beginning or end of the description
 5. Empty lines are ignored (note however that lines containing whitespace will still trigger an error)

-When writing, description lines longer than 80 characters will trigger a warning message; sequence data is formatted in lines of 80 characters each; extra whitespace is silently discarded.
+When writing, description lines longer than 80 characters will trigger a warning message (this can be optionally disabled); sequence data is formatted in lines of 80 characters each; extra whitespace is silently discarded.
 No other restriction is put on the content of the sequence data, except that the `>` character is forbidden.